rsoesemann/codeclimate-apexmetrics/README.md

 For more details about Code Climate configuration go to [docs.codeclimate.com](https://docs.codeclimate.com/docs/configuring-your-code-climate-analysis).

 #### Exclude files and paths (optional)
-To exclude single files or folders from the analysis add a 'exclude_paths' section to the file like in this minimal example:
+To exclude single files or folders from the analysis add a `exclude_paths` section to the file like in this minimal example:

 ```yaml
 engines: